1990 Grand National: Leading contenders

 Rinus came to Aintree having won the Greenall Whitley Gold Cup at Haydock Park in February under Richard Dunwoody but with the Ulsterman opting to ride Bigsun, the mount went to Neale Doughty who had previously won the race and never failed to complete the course.
 Sent off at 13/1 they moved into the leading half dozen as the runners came to the Canal Turn for the first time and stayed in touch with the leader throughout.
 Rinus moved up into a distant second place at the fourth fence from home but was never able to close a ten length advantage built up by the winner and was passed going to the second last flight by the eventual second before staying on, one paced to finish third.

 Call Collect had won the previous years Topham Chase over one circuit of the course.
 Questions over his stamina were answered when he won the Cheltenham Foxhunter Chase three weeks before coming to Aintree.
 Public confidence in his chances began to fade in the hours before the race as it was thought the ground conditions might not be in his favour.
 In partnership with his amateur rider, Mr Ray Martin, the pair went off at 14/1 but were well to the rear throughout the race before making ground through the tiring field to finish seventh, getting their only mention from the television commentator as they passed the post.

 Ghofar and Brendan Powell came to Aintree having won the Hennessy Cognac Gold Cup at Newbury the previous year, having beaten Brown Windsor in the process.
 They set off at 14/1 but were another who never got into contention before finishing a remote fourteenth.

 Next in the market came three 16/1 shots, which included Mr Frisk, the winner of the Ascot Punch Bowl Amateur Chase the previous November.
 The firm ground on the day made him a very popular each-way chance on the day in company with his amateur rider, Racing Post correspondent, Marcus Armytage.
 They were up among the leaders throughout the race, being left fifteen lengths clear when co-leader, Uncle Merlin - another 16/1 shot - unseated at Becher's Brook on the second circuit.
 Although challenged on the run in by Durham Edition, they remained in front to win in a record time of 8 minutes 47.80 seconds, which still stands despite the race distance being reduced since 2013.

-The other 16/1 shot was Bonanza Boy who won both the 1988 and 1989 Welsh Grand National's.
-But finished well back in 16th and was entered for the next three Grand National's - including the race that never was.
+The other 16/1 shot was Bonanza Boy who won both the 1988 and 1989 Welsh Grand Nationals.
+He finished well back in 16th and was entered for the next three Grand Nationals - including the race that never was.